xcube-dev/xcube/docs/source/opener_parameters_api.md

 For parameters other than the common parameters, the UI can be generated automatically from the schema structure.
-In the case of a GUI, a one-to-one conversion of instances of `JsonSchema` subclasses into GUI elements will generally be fairly straightforward.
+In the case of a GUI, a one-to-one conversion of values of JSON Schema properties into GUI elements will generally be fairly straightforward.
 For instance:

- - A `JsonBooleanSchema` can be represented as a checkbox.
+ - A schema of type `boolean` can be represented as a checkbox.

- - A `JsonStringSchema` without restrictions on allowed items can be represented as an editable text field.
+ - A schema of type `string` without restrictions on allowed items can be represented as an editable text field.

- - A `JsonStringSchema` with an `enum` parameter giving a list of allowed values can be represented as a drop-down menu.
+ - A schema of type `string` with an `enum` keyword giving a list of allowed values can be represented as a drop-down menu.

- - A `JsonStringSchema` with a `date` format parameter can be represented as a specialized date selector.
+ - A schema of type `string` with the keyword setting `"format": "date"` can be represented as a specialized date selector.

- - A `JsonArraySchema` with `unique_items=True` and an `items` parameter giving a fixed list of allowed values can be represented as a list of checkboxes.
+ - A schema of type `array` with the keyword setting `"uniqueItems": true` and an `items` keyword giving a fixed list of allowed values can be represented as a list of checkboxes.